-Monitoring and responding to the performance of your drivers is critical to the safety of your fleet and sustainability of your company.
+Monitoring and responding to driver performance is critical to the safety of your fleet and sustainability of your company.
 How do carriers make sure ALL of their drivers are performing in the safest manner possible?
-One way is to monitor driver performance via scorecarding.
+One way is to monitor driver performance via driver scorecards.

-Driver scorecarding is a tool that carriers can use to get a quick assessment of the driver’s current behavior and set goals for the future.
-Scorecarding is a strategic tool that allows carriers to take the data they have and coach drivers toward improvement.
-Below are some best practices for using driver scorecarding to improve performance (and compliance).
+Driver scorecards are tools that carriers can use to get a quick assessment of the driver's current behavior and set goals for the future.
+Driver scorecards are strategic tools that allows carriers to take the data they have and coach drivers toward improvement.
+Below are some best practices for using driver scorecards to improve driver performance (and compliance).

 Step One: Set Key Performance Indicators (KPIs)

 First, you have to define the measurable items that are important to your organization.
 These goals should be specific, measurable, achievable, result-oriented.
 And, they should be measured at regular intervals to gauge any changes over time.
 One important item to consider is involving drivers in setting these goals.
 Since drivers are on the front line, they are aware of which items are important to monitor, and also how attainable these items will be to achieve.
 Involving the drivers also gives them ownership over the results while also giving them a voice in the discussion.

 Step Two: Communicate the KPIs

 Everyone -- from drivers to office staff -- need to be aware of these goals before they will be measured.
 This gives all employees a stake in the outcome.
 If they know what the expectations are, there's a greater chance that these goals will drive improvements in day-to-day tasks.

 By analyzing the data you receive, you will more clearly be able to recognize patterns in driver behavior.
 These patterns can be used to formulate responses, either through targeted driver training or by implementing driver incentives that encourage positive behaviors.
 You can also use these trends to re-evaluate your KPIs and make any necessary changes to your organizational goals as these behaviors improve.